Complete Guide To Bookkeeping Costs: Save Up To 90%

 4. In-house vs. Outsourcing

-Choosing between an in-house bookkeeper and outsourcing can have a big impact on costs:
+Choosing between an in-house bookkeeping and outsourced bookkeeping can have a big impact on costs:

 • In-house bookkeeping: In-house bookkeepers come with higher fixed costs because you have to provide benefits, office space, and payroll taxes in addition to their salary.
 The average cost of hiring an in-house bookkeeper can range from $3,000 to $5,000 per month.